Discover the library collection using our search tools

 Most of our journals are online available via a database license or a journal subscription.
 You have digital access to more than 11000 different periodicals, while print journals, magazines and newspapers are available at the KLU Library.

-All our e-journals and articles are easily searchable via our discovery services, but you can also browse all available issues of a single e-journal with our A-Z journal finder.
+All our e-journals and articles are easily searchable via our discovery services, but you can also browse all available issues of a single e-journal in the KLU Journal Viewer.
 Here you can enter the title of the journal you are looking for, and you will get the link to the database that provides access to the journal (the search might return several results offering links to different databases with different coverage).
 You can also access our digital collection via Google Scholar: when the link “Get Full Text at KLU” is displayed next to the the search results, you have full text access to the journal article via a KLU Library license or subscription.
 You can also search each in of the journal databases we have licensed separately.
 Please see under Research Databases for a full list of databases and coverage.

 KLU students, faculty and staff have remote access to all e-journals via VPN.
 If you have any problems connecting to the full texts of journals, please contact us.